 This post may contain affiliate links.
 Please see disclosure policy here.

 Baked Oatmeal is the perfect way to start the morning.
-Top it with your favorite fruit and you have a delicious breakfast.
+Add in your favorite fruit and you have a delicious breakfast.

 How to Make Baked Oatmeal